Stricter coronavirus testing being weighed for all travelers to U.S.

 Since the start of the pandemic, different countries and territories have taken vastly different approaches toward preventing the spread of the coronavirus, with countries like Australia and China implementing some of the tightest border restrictions.
 China has banned most foreign visitors, from tourists to students, from entering mainland China.
 Those few who are allowed to enter, as well as returning Chinese citizens, must undergo at least 14 days of strict quarantine, which can be extended to up to 28 days by local authorities, often followed by another lengthy period of home observation.

-Since the discovery of omicron, many countries that had loosened their border restrictions have tightened them again, including Britain, which said Friday that it was resurrecting its “red list” with the additions of a number of southern African countries.
+Since the discovery of omicron, many countries that had loosened their border restrictions have tightened them up again, including Britain, which said Friday that it was resurrecting its “red list” with the additions of a number of southern African countries.
 British or Irish citizens or permanent residents returning from a red-listed country must quarantine for 10 days, regardless of vaccination status, United Kingdom officials said.
 Citizens of other countries who have visited those countries will not be able to enter the U.K. at all.

 U.K. officials announced further restrictions over the weekend, saying that anyone entering the country must now quarantine until they receive the results of a PCR test taken on their second day in the country.
 Anyone testing positive faces a 10-day quarantine.